 Writing papers for nursing school does not have to be a task that is daunting.
 You most likely haven’t written an investigation paper since high school, and citing your sources was never the part that is easiest.
 There are plenty rules that are tiny follow: indentation, punctuation, order, etc. And APA Style is probably a new comer to you.
 Luckily you have decided to come back to school at a time when citing your sources (regardless of the style) is becoming as simple as a couple of clicks associated with mouse.

 Free Resources to assist you Cite Your Sources

 There are lots of free resources to allow you to through the citation process.
-For quick reference, try the pay for essay APA Style website.
+For quick reference, try the APA Style website.
 From the basics into the most in-depth information on “works cited,” the APA Style site has the answers you will need.

 Microsoft Word has also a function that may help you cite your sources.
 Open your click and document in the “REFERENCES” tab towards the top of the page.
 Then click “Insert Citation” and then “Add New Source.”

 You are able to insert the data in regards to the article — Author, Title, Year, City and Publisher — into the box that pops up.

 After you add the origin information, Word allows you to insert it where you want it.
 It also saves it for later use.
 The part that is best is that it is a totally free purpose of software you already own.

 Citation Machine is yet another free source for your Works Cited page.
 It will probably search titles you can enter the information manually for you and gather the information for your text, or.
 To generate your Works Cited entry, follow these simple instructions.